 Disclosure: Some of the links in this post are affiliate links.
 That means that if you click on a link and purchase an item, we may receive an affiliate commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 For clawhammer-style banjo players, quality strings can make all the difference in the world.
-High-quality strings typically produce a higher quality sound and, therefore, offers players a higher quality experience.
+High-quality strings typically produce a higher-quality sound and, therefore, offer players a higher-quality experience.

 Once you’ve purchased a high-quality banjo, you also need to get some good strings for it.
 Because of the nature of clawhammer-style playing, medium-gauge strings are found to be best because of their stiffness and durability.
 They also won’t sacrifice any of the depth or crispness that other gauges do.